 Dingos breed once a year, generally before August in the south and after August in the north.
-After a gestation period of around 2 months, the female dingo gives birth to litter of between 1 and 10 pups.
+After a gestation period of around 2 months, the female dingo gives birth to a litter of between 1 and 10 pups.
 The pups are blind when they are first born but grow up quickly, as dingo pups leave their mother and the den when they are 8 weeks old.

 Today, mainly due to deforestation and habitat loss, the dingo is considered to be an animal that is vulnerable to extinction.
-In Australia, the dingo is protected animal and part of their conservation work includes insuring that the dingo does not start interbreeding with domestic dogs, therefore keeping the dingo as a species, pure.
+In Australia, the dingo is protected animal and part of their conservation work includes ensuring that the dingo does not start interbreeding with domestic dogs, therefore keeping the dingo as a species, pure.

 Canis lupus dingo